chaimaech/cg/Chakho x Haengcha/Characters/Yoongi.md

 * Emotional numbness as a coping mechanism
 * Guilt over surviving when his family did not
 * Has never fully processed the night of the coup

+### **What Age Has Given Him**

+* A calm authority that others trust instantly
+* The ability to comfort without words
+* A quiet courage that isn’t youthful recklessness but lived experience
+* A moral compass forged in pain but guided by compassion

 ---